 3.1 The Committee.
 The Plan will be administered by the Board or by a committee of the Board.
 So long as the Company has a class of its equity securities registered under Section 12 of the Exchange Act, any committee administering the Plan will consist solely of two or more members of the Board who are "non-employee directors" within the meaning of Rule 16b-3 under the Exchange Act and who are "independent" as required by the listing standards of The NASDAQ Stock Market (or other applicable exchange or market on which the Company's Common Stock may be traded or quoted).
-To the extent the Board or compensation committee of the Board considers it desirable to meet the Performance-Based Exception, the committee administering the Plan shall consist of two or more directors of the Company, all of whom qualify as "outside directors" within the meaning of Code Section 162(m).
-Such a committee, if established, will act by majority approval of the members (but may also take action by the written consent of all of the members of such committee), and a majority of the members of such a committee, if established.
-To the extent consistent with applicable corporate law of the Company's jurisdiction of incorporation, the Committee may delegate to any officers of the Company the duties, power and authority of the Committee may exercise such duties, power and authority with respect to Eligible Recipients who are subject to Section 16 of the Exchange Act with respect to any Incentive Award that is intended to meet the Performance-Based Exception.
+Such a committee, if established, will act by majority approval of the members (but may also take action by the written consent of all of the members of such committee), and a majority of the members of such a committee will constitute a quorum.
+As used in the Plan, "Committee" will refer to the Board or to such a committee, if established.
+To the extent consistent with applicable corporate law of the Company's jurisdiction of incorporation, the Committee may delegate to any officers of the Company the duties, power and authority of the Committee under the Plan pursuant to such conditions or limitations as the Committee may establish; provided, however, that only the Committee may exercise such duties, power and authority with respect to Eligible Recipients who are subject to Section 16 of the Exchange Act.
 The Committee may exercise its duties, power and authority under the Plan in its sole and absolute discretion without the consent of any Participant or other party, unless the Plan specifically provides otherwise.
 Each determination, interpretation or other action made or taken by the Committee pursuant to the provisions of the Plan will be final, conclusive and binding for all purposes and on all persons, and no member of the Committee will be liable for any action or determination made in good faith with respect to the Plan or any Incentive Award granted under the Plan.